DrazenDodik/demo-library/demos/debugging/README.md

 1. Launch the pipeline `broken-pipeline` **from the main branch** in the project and let it stop after train.
     * The pipeline stops because there's a condition saying, only continue to the inference step if the metric `precision` is over 0.6.
     * There a bug in the code where `precision` is always reported as 0.
 We'll use this example to debug the code and show we'd add that.
-1. Clone the repository to your local machine and open it in VS Code
+1. Clone the [valohai-academy-debugging repository](https://github.com/DrazenDodik/valohai-academy-debugging/tree/main) to your local machine and open it in VS Code
 1. Generate a new SSH key with:
     ```bash
     ssh-keygen -t rsa -b 4096 -N '' -f .my-debug-key